peirong26/peirong26.github.io/static/content/misc.md

 - Guzheng: Zhongshan Wang (王中山) - "夜深沉", "临安遗恨", "云裳诉"
 - Piano: David Lanz - ''Christofori's Dream", "Lost in Paradise", "Return to the Heart"
 - America:
+  - Clairo - "Alewife", "Feel Something", "Heaven"
   - Cigarettes After Sex - "Apocalypse", "K.", "Touch"
   - Unloved - "Strange Effect", "When a Woman Is Around", "Guilty of Love"
   - Sasha Sloan - "Smiling When I Die", "Dancing with Your Ghost", "Older"
   - Maroon 5 - "The Sun", "She Will Be Loved", "The Air That I Breathe"
-  - Taylor Swift - "Breathe", "The Best Day", "Enchanted"
-  - Charlie Puth - "Look At Me Now", "The Way I Am", "Dangerously"
 - England: Oh Wonder - "Technicolour Beat", "Without You", "Livewire"
 - Germany: Lena Meyer-Landrut - "dear L", "scared", "Push Forward"
 - Sweden: Roxette - "Listen to Your Heart", "The Centre of the Heart", "Dangerous"
 - Netherland: Shocking Blue - "Venus", "Out of Sight Out of Mind" , "California Here I Come"
-- Australia: Troye Sivan - "TALK ME DOWN", "Plum", "Strawberries & Cigarettes"
+- Australia: Troye Sivan - "Take Yourself Home", "TALK ME DOWN", "Plum"
 - Korea:
   - Taeyeon (태연) - "기억을걷는시간", “If”, "Closer"
   - IU (아이유) - "Meaning of You", "Friday", “My Old Story”